 The Preschool for All initiative focuses on providing high-quality educational programs for children who are determined to be at risk of academic failures.
 First priority is given to children at preschool screenings who are determined to be at risk of academic failures due to environmental and developmental delays.
 A disproportionate share of children come from low-income working families, homeless families, teen parent families, or families where English is not the primary language spoken in the home.
-Homeless children and youths are a priority in this high-risk category and if slots are available at the time of enrollment, homeless children must be enrolled immediately.
+Homeless children must be enrolled immediately.
 If no slots are available, the child must be place at the top of the program's waiting list.
 Children who are at a greater risk of academic failure may be rescreened within the first 30 days of school attendance.